derekbekoe/spot/README.md

 0.0.4 - Getting file watcher to work with ws endpoint

+0.0.5 - Can get directory listing and syncing

-0.0.5 - Can get socket data in VS Code extension
+0.0.6 - Can get files through socket